Medical College of Georgia

-The Medical College of Georgia (often referred to as MCG) is the flagship medical school of the University System of Georgia, the state's only public medical school, and one of the top 10 largest medical schools in the United States.
-Established in 1828 as the Medical Academy of Georgia, MCG is the oldest and founding school of Augusta University and played a role in the establishment of the American Medical Association and the standardization of medical practices.
+The Medical College of Georgia (often referred to as MCG) is the medical school of Augusta University, the state's only public medical school, and one of the top 10 largest medical schools in the United States.
+Established in 1828 as the Medical Academy of Georgia, MCG is the oldest, and a founding, school of Augusta University, and played a role in the establishment of the American Medical Association and the standardization of medical practices.
 It is the third-oldest medical school in the Southeast and the 13th oldest in the nation.
 With 22 departments, it offers both a Doctor of Medicine (MD) as well as MD-PhD, MD-MPH, and MD-MBA degrees.
-Its national ranking in research is 75, and its ranking in primary care is 91, both out of 191 ranked medical schools.
+Its national ranking in research is Tier 3, and its ranking in primary care is Tier 2, both out of four tiers of 196 ranked medical schools.

-In response to the shortage of physicians, the school has undergone tremendous growth in recent years without lowering admissions requirements.
+In response to the shortage of physicians, the school has grown in recent years.
 Beginning in 2010, MCG expanded to include multiple regional campuses across the state.
 In addition to its main clinical campus in Augusta, clinical training is offered at campuses in Albany, Rome, Savannah/Brunswick, and in Athens at the University of Georgia.
 The Athens campus is the University of Georgia's Health Science Campus where 40 of the school's 230 students obtain full, four-year training as part of a partnership with the University of Georgia.
-In 2013, the MCG Foundation received $66 million as a gift from Dr. J. Harold Harrison, MD, a notable vascular surgeon and MCG alumnus.
-This gift allowed for the creation of a number of scholarships, multiple construction projects, and plans for further expansion in the future.